-Only after you are on-course with your long-term investing goals, you should start to consider some part of your wealth as ‘play money’.
-The amount in your discretionary fund can go towards investing in risky opportunities in which you personally believe and understand, such as a specific stock, a personal loan for a relatively-higher interest to a friend, or a business venture of your friend.
+Only after you are on-course with your long-term investing goals, you should start to consider some part of your wealth as ‘play money‘.
+The amount in this discretionary fund can go towards investing in risky opportunities in which you personally believe and understand.
+Examples of such risky opportunities include a specific stock, a personal loan for a relatively-higher interest to a friend, or a business venture of your friend.
 The discretionary fund should be of a size that you are comfortable with.

 QuietGrowth has been publishing content in this blog or in other sections of the website.
 Contributors for this content may include the employees of QuietGrowth, or third-party firms, or third-party authors.
 Unless otherwise noted, such content does not necessarily represent the actual views or opinions of QuietGrowth or any of its employees, directors, or officers.